The Hottest and Most Brilliant Business Tips for YOU – the Best Business Holiday Greetings and More

 And – bonus! – there are multiple holidays in December.
 Even the most ardent atheist recognizes both New Year’s Eve and New Year’s Day.
 As a result, ‘Happy Holidays’ is 100% accurate for everyone.
 So please at least consider it.

-Check out this spectacular tip, all about 30 expected ecommerce trends for 2019, Pronko Consulting looked in their crystal ball and found a trend for every day of most months.
+Check out this tip, all about 30 expected ecommerce trends for 2019, Pronko Consulting looked in their crystal ball and found a trend for every day of most months.

 What truly endeared this list to us was how many of the expected trends coincide so well with the tips in this blog post!
 Personalization?
 Yep.
 Better customer experience?
 Yes.
 Better analytics?
 You betcha!